chenleo92/Pebble_todoist_mini_mod/README.md

 ## How to
 You need to open the pbw and edit "pebble-js-app.js" file.Add your personal Todoist token at Line 354 XXXXXXXX.

+## Issues
-Issues: "Today" include all items.
+"Today" include all items.
 "Inbox" is actually "Today".